rkrenicki/Tandy-EX-HX-4in1/README.md

 * 640KB Base System Memory and 96KB Upper Memory
 * 16550-based DE9 Serial RS232 Port
 * XT-IDE based CompactFlash "Hard Drive"
-* Integrated DS1315 "Smartwatch" Real Time Clock.
+* Integrated DS1315 "Smartwatch" Real Time Clock (Optional)

 This is an SMD variant of my original "Tandy 1000 EX/HX 3-in-1" which I was able to shrink down to 100x100mm.
-With the space that I had left over, I added a DS1315 based "Smartwatch" RTC, and added a bus passthrough header.
+With the space that I had left over, I added provisions for an optional DS1315 based "Smartwatch" RTC, and added a bus passthrough header.

 ## Prerequisites